 Why do we get sinus infection?
 Sinuses are small cavities present in the skull which produce mucus and warm up the inhaled air.
 When bacteria enter into these cavities, sinus get inflamed restricting the flow of mucus.
 The mucus gets clogged up and creates congestion in the sinuses leading to pain, fever and headache.

-And here in today’s article, we will tell how apple cider vinegar helps to treat sinus infection effectively and how to use it…
+And here in today’s article, we will explain how you can use apple cider vinegar for sinus allergies effectively and get instant relief.

-How Apple Cider Vinegar Works to Treat Sinus Infection?
+Can Apple Cider Vinegar Help a Sinus Infection?

 - The acidic content, antiseptic and antibacterial properties of ACV eliminate the bacteria and prevent the infection from getting chronic.